Pacific Theater aircraft carrier operations during World War II: Guadalcanal (Aug 1942 – Feb 1943)

 Even with the severe losses at Midway, Japan still had six fleet and light carriers and more under construction.
 Confidence remained high.
 Still looking to extend her defensive perimeter to the east, she moved into the southern Solomons with an eye toward ultimately establishing bases in New Hebrides, Fiji, and New Caledonia to cut off Australia and New Zealand from American support.
 With fewer carriers available after Midway, IJA emphasized construction of new bases for land-based aircraft to support this operation.
 A 2,600 man Japanese airfield construction crew arrived on Guadalcanal on July 6.
 Even though the war in Europe had higher priority, America moved hastily to counter this Japanese initiative by landing Marines on Guadalcanal to deny its use by the Japanese.
 The operation was named "Operation Watchtower," but to the men who fought with such limited advance planning and meager resources, it was dubbed "Operation Shoestring."
 In the naval battles to establish control over this island, the opposing combatants would lose a combined total of three aircraft carriers, incur heavy damage to five other carriers, and lose a large number of other ships, planes, and experienced aircrews.
-After the costly naval battles over controlling Guadalcanal, there would be no carrier-to-carrier battles and no additional fleet or light carriers would be lost in any theater until mid-1944.
+After the costly naval battles over controlling Guadalcanal, there would be no carrier-to-carrier battles for one and a half years and no additional fleet or light carriers would be lost in any theater until mid-1944.